 While the idea of renting that flashy convertible might seem like the perfect plan, the reality is that SA is just not the place to make that dream come true.
 Also, make sure you pack some good gear and then hike through the range of nature conservancies throughout the country.
 You’ll want to plan to bring a solid rain jacket/windbreaker as the climate can change quickly.
 You can also make use of public transport, which isn’t only cheap, but fast and relatively reliable as well.

 5. Travelers Need To Go With the Flow

 When heading to South Africa – and this might just be the most important point in this post – you’ll need to keep an open mind and be ready to go where the tide (or taxi) takes you.
 See that trail that leads off the beaten track?
 Take it, you won’t be sorry, and we promise they don’t have The Hills Have Eyes characters here!

-With 11 official languages being spoken here and a myriad of cultures seemingly blending together to form the famous ‘Rainbow Nation’, South Africa is such an enticing country, but only if you know what to expect and what behaviour to avoid altogether.
+With 11 official languages being spoken here and a myriad of cultures seemingly blending together to form the famous ‘Rainbow Nation’, South Africa is such an enticing country, but only if you know what to expect and what behavior to avoid altogether.
 We sincerely hope that you have enjoyed reading this post and that it has armed you with all the information you’ll need to help you plan the trip of a lifetime to Sunny South Africa!